 This is an open source program, but the compiled versions are commercial products.
 Educational versions are available to students and instructors at no cost, but this requires registration to access the files:

-Versions for Macintosh, Windows and Linux computers are available for download on the course Canvas page.
+The education versions for Macintosh and Windows are available for download on the course Canvas page.

 The PyMOL wiki is an excellent source of documentation for the program.

 ImageJ A public domain program for analyzing and manipulating images, and an all-time great among free scientific software!
 We will use it for analyzing gel electrophoresis experiments.
-The program is written in Java and should, in principle, run on any computer with the Java "virtual machine" software installed.
-There are, however, some issues related to the different versions of Java and their compatibility with different versions of ImageJ.
+Slightly enhanced versions, with special macros, will be provided on the Canvas web page.

 ChemAxon Marvin Suite A software package for drawing and analyzing molecular structures.
 Marvin Sketch, a component of ChemAxon, has much of the functionality of ChemDraw and is available to students and instructors at no cost.